pretagov/nsw-design-system-plone6-kit/README.md

 # nsw-design-system-plone6-kit

-The NSW Design System Plone 6 starter kit is an all-in-one solution to quickly get you started with a full [Plone](https://plone.org/) site using the latest v3 version of the [NSW Design System](https://github.com/digitalnsw/nsw-design-system).
+The [NSW Design System Plone 6 starter kit](https://digitalnsw.pretagov.com.au/) is an all-in-one solution to quickly get you started with a fully [NSW Gov Branding complaint](https://www.nsw.gov.au/branding/nsw-government-brand-framework) site using the latest v3 version of the [NSW Design System](https://github.com/digitalnsw/nsw-design-system) and the flexibility and security of [Plone 6](https://plone.org/what-is-plone/plone/plone-6) at your editors fingertips.

 ## Overview